amaciver/StochAsteroids/README.md

 ### Implementation Timeline

-**Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
+**Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 4 scripts outlined above.
-Learn the basics of `Easel.js` and `Web Audio API`.
+Learn the basics of `Web Audio API`.
 Goals for the day:

-- ~~Get a green bundle with `webpack`~~ **DONE**
+- [x] Get a green bundle with `webpack`
-- Learn enough `Easel.js` and `Web Audio` to render an object to the `Canvas` element and create a sound
+- [x] Learn enough `Web Audio` to render an object to the `Canvas` element and create a sound
-- ~~Port over the relevant pieces of my Asteroids(with collision physics) project and implement Asteroid creation~~ **DONE**
+- [x] Port over the relevant pieces of my Asteroids(with collision physics) project and implement Asteroid creation

 **Day 2**: Dedicate this day to learning the `Web Audio` API.
 First, build out the `AudioEvent` object to connect to the `Board` object.
 Then, use `board.js` to create and render `Asteroid`s and `AudioEvent`s.
 Goals for the day:

-- Complete the `asteroids.js` module (constructor, update functions, colors)
+- [ ] Complete the `asteroids.js` module (constructor, update functions, colors)
-- Get sounds to play on collisions
+- [x] Get sounds to play on collisions
-- Get collision graphics working
+- [ ] Get collision graphics working
-- ~~Make the `Asteroid`s able to be created with mouse.~~ **DONE**
+- [x] Make the `Asteroid`s able to be created with mouse.

 **Day 3**: Create the logic backend.
 Build out modular functions for handling the different evolutions.
 Goals for the day:

-- Export an `AudioEvent` object with correct type and handling logic
+- [ ] Export an `AudioEvent` object with correct type and handling logic
-- Have a functional screen on the `Canvas` frontend that correctly handles creation and running of the simulation.
+- [ ] Have a functional screen on the `Canvas` frontend that correctly handles creation and running of the simulation.
-- Make sure that starting, stopping, and resetting works.
+- [ ] Make sure that starting, stopping, and resetting works.

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, restart, reset
+- [ ] Create controls for game speed, stop, start, restart, reset
-- Create controls for color selection and matrix manipulation
-- Build out list of instruments
+- [ ] Build out list of instruments
-- Have a styled `Canvas`, nice looking controls and title
+- [ ] Have a styled `Canvas`, nice looking controls and title

 ### Bonus features

 There are many directions in which this project could evolve.

+- [ ] Alter the Markov matrix governing sound events
+- [ ] Alter the Markov matrix governing color state evolutions
 - [ ] Add recording and saving of output
 - [ ] Allow users to import their own sounds
 - [ ] Allow users to draw obstacles and restrictive spaces into the interaction environment.